MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension/inline-live-issue-analysis.md

 ![An accessibility issue reported inside a piece of code showing how to fix the problem, and where to find more information](./inline-live-issue-analysis-images/inline-issue-reporting.png)

 This feature requires Node.js and npm (Node Package Manager).
-See [Step 3: Install Node.js and Node Package Manager (npm)](get-started.md#step-3-install-nodejs-and-node-package-manager-npm) in _Get started with the DevTools extension for Visual Studio Code_.
+See [Step 3: Install Node.js and Node Package Manager (npm)](get-started.md#step-3-install-nodejs-and-node-package-manager-npm) in _Get started using the DevTools extension for Visual Studio Code_.